parsokev/graph_repo/README.md

 - CMake
 - Unix Makefile (included in git repository)

-NOTE: Implementation and Interaction is primarily conducted by providing terminal input utilizing Bash

 To build this project as a cmake project, please ensure you have the following installed:

 - cmake version 3.0.0 (or newer)